Carrie Willard

 A post in the No Spend Summer Challenge series…

-The instructions on the bottle clearly state that for a normal-sized load, you should fill the cup to the “1” line.
+The instructions on the bottle state that for a normal-sized load, you should fill the cup to the “1” line.

 Except you cannot see the 1 line without magnifying glasses and ultra-bright lighting, and there are 6 lines (actually, they look more like bars on a graph) in total.